ROBERT SIEGEL, Host:

 SANCHEZ: It's that disconnect that makes Arthur Levine want to blow up some colleges of education and start over.

-Professor ARTHUR LEVINE (Former President, Columbia Teachers College): Education schools have, in many cases, become irrelevant and often of very low quality.
+ARTHUR LEVINE: Education schools have, in many cases, become irrelevant and often of very low quality.

 SANCHEZ: Levine is a former president of Columbia Teachers College.
 He spent the last five years studying what he calls the crisis in the preparation of classroom teachers.